walkerlj0/Selenium_Course_Example_Code/cheat-sheets/cloud_configuration.md

 ## Sauce Labs

 1. Store your Sauce Labs Username and Access Key in environment variables
-2. Specify the browser and operating system you want through "capabilities"
+2. Specify the browser and operating system you want through Selenium's Capabilities
-3. Create an instance of Selenium using the Sauce Labs end-point, passing in the browser/OS configuration
+3. Create an instance of Selenium using the Sauce Labs end-point, passing in the Capabilities

 ```ruby
 ENV['SAUCE_USERNAME'] = 'your username goes here'